Have any questions? Ask here! or call 919-933-YOGA (9642).

 What do I bring?

-Once you've registered and paid for your class or pass card (we accept cash, checks, and all credit cards) you need not bring anything.
+Once you've registered and paid for your class or pass card (we accept cash, checks, and most credit cards) you need not bring anything.

 Yoga mats and props are provided compliments of the studio.
 However,